 From this page you can download the latest version of SocNetV (source code or binary packages).

-Click one of the buttons below to download the latest version package for your operating system (where available).
+If the above method fails, then select and click one of the buttons below to download the latest version package for your operating system (where available).
 If there is no package for your OS, please download and compile the source code (last icon).

 If you need to compile the latest source code, please see Instructions.

 Please note that on most Linux distributions, you can install SocNetV through the package manager (i.e.